vaughnteegarden/slate/source/includes/_howtoclickandcollect.md

 To the right is a sample of data returned by `PaymentOptionsManager.getProductOptions`.
 Look at the `supported_shipping_methods` node at the top of the file.
 If the list contains at least one child with `execute.method_code: storepickup` it means user can buy the product with Click and Collect.
 Every store where collecting the purchase is available will be listed as a separate item under `supported_shipping_methods`.

-At this point user should select a payment method.
+At this point the user should select a payment method.
 They are listed under the `supported_payment_methods` node.
 In some cases, like the example shown, there is one payment method available.
 In others, there might be more.
 For example, if `SupportedPaymentMethod has type: cash`, cash payment may only be allowed with Click and Collect and not in Delivery.
 To verify that we need `SupportedPaymentMethod` to be provided as an argument when creating a `DeliveryUnit`.

 #### 3. Creating the Delivery Unit/Delivery Method